Ryderjj89/rsvp-manager/README.md

 ## Authentication with Authentik

-This application is compatible with Authentik using a proxy provider (single application).
+This application is compatible with Authentik.
+Make sure to create a Proxy Provider for Forward auth (single application).
 To protect the admin routes, add the following configuration to your nginx config:

 ```nginx
 # Protected routes